 Hugo moved into the building on 6 Place des Vosges, which had long been known as the Hôtel de Rohan-Guémén, in 1832.

-Hugo moved into this building, which had long been known as the Hôtel de Rohan-Guéménée, in 1832 with his young bride, Adele Foucher.
-Before you exhale a romantic “ahhhhh,” though, know that shortly thereafter, Hugo met Juliette Drouet, a French actress who would become his faithful mistress for decades until she died in 1883, preceding Hugo in death by two years.
+Accompanying him was his young bride, Adele Foucher.
+Before you exhale a romantic, “Ahhhhh!” though, know that shortly thereafter, Hugo met Juliette Drouet.
+She was a French actress who would become his faithful mistress for decades.
+Over the years, she jealously watched while he had countless affairs; she even followed him faithfully into exile to the Channel Islands, where Hugo lived from 1952 to 1970.
+Drouet died in 1883, preceding Hugo in death by two years.

-Multiple versions now exist of Les Misérables, but the 10th Anniversary performance has become my favorite, even over the original.
+Multiple versions now exist of Les Misérables, but the 10th Anniversary performance is my favorite.

 - Audio guides are available but cost an additional €5.

 - The museum is open Tuesday to Sunday, 1000 to 1800.
 It’s closed on Mondays and public holidays.
 We recommend checking their official site for updates before visiting.

 - If you haven’t read Les Misérables and are looking for a challenge, I’d recommend the unabridged translation by Charles E. Wilbour.
 It’s 1280 pages of literary genius, both by Victor Hugo and by the translator.
 My copy was a gift from my husband years ago, one of the few things we didn’t sell or give away when we moved to Europe.